run-llama/llama_index/docs/index.rst

 Welcome to LlamaIndex 🦙 !
 ##########################

-LlamaIndex (formerly GPT Index) is a data framework for `LLM <https://en.wikipedia.org/wiki/Large_language_model>`_-based applications to ingest, structure, and access private or domain-specific data.
+LlamaIndex is a data framework for `LLM <https://en.wikipedia.org/wiki/Large_language_model>`_-based applications to ingest, structure, and access private or domain-specific data.
 It's available in Python (these docs) and `Typescript <https://ts.llamaindex.ai/>`_.

 🚀 Why LlamaIndex?
 ******************